Starting on the right foot

 spoiling the magic of the day.

-wedding ideas - work out how much money you need, tools for
+- Work out how much money you need - decide

 Work out who is going to pay which bills.
 Being clear about this